IsaiahSama/Fight-Parade/concepts/overview.md

 ## Wireframe

-As with most of my other web projects, I will be including the Wireframe for the UI when I start working on it.
+~~As with most of my other web projects, I will be including the Wireframe for the UI when I start working on it.~~ With the core features completed, I can now start working on what the UI will roughly look like.

 _Wireframe link goes here_